hyprwm/hyprpaper/README.md

 You can issue a `hyprctl hyprpaper unload [PATH]` to do that.

+You can also issue a `hyprctl hyprpaper unload all` to unload all inactive wallpapers.

 <br/>

 For other compositors, the socket works like socket1 of Hyprland, and is located in `/tmp/hypr/.hyprpaper.sock` (this path only when Hyprland is not running!)